mlavi/hugo/content/post/git-for-operators.md

 # FAQ
 Q: Can you give an example of how Git helps a Sales Engineer (or operator)?
-A: Take a look at the #collaboration section, where the bootcamp automation scripts save SEs multiple hours for any demo or experiment, while preventing mistakes when setting up a new cluster for a bootcamp, Global Tech Summit, etc.
+A: Take a look at the [Collaboration](#collaboration-pulls-forks-and-submodules) section, where the bootcamp automation scripts save SEs multiple hours for any demo or experiment, preventing mistakes when setting up a new cluster for a bootcamp, Global Tech Summit, etc. and were the basis or contributed to GTS2019 EMEA and APAC hackathon winners.
+   This work has paid off 10,000 times the investment, enabled thousands of SEs, saved immeasurable SE hours, powered uncountable demos, and continues to improve for more use cases/labs.

 Q: Is git (or any revision control system) good for storing large files: videos, pictures, etc.
 A: It depends on the context: if you are completely local for your private use, go for it,